VSCLAByouBot/find_line/README.md

 1. First, clone the whole repository to your workspace and compile by catkin.

+2. Adjust the filepathes in .../script/follow_line.py and .../script/follow_record.py

 2. Launch the youbot camera driver
     ```
     roslaunch youbot_driver_ros_interface youbot_driver.launch